 - The .UK WHOIS doesn’t display the registrant’s name or address, unless they have given permission to do so.

 - For registrants who want their data to be published in the WHOIS, Nominet provides mechanisms to allow them to give their explicit consent.

-- The standard Searchable WHOIS will continue to be available, but will only include name and contact details where registrants have consented for their data to be published.
+- The Searchable WHOIS only includes name and contact details where registrants have consented for their data to be published.

 Minerva House, Edmund Halley Road, Oxford Science Park, OX4 4DQ, United Kingdom